rojaball/Bio-Website/README.md

 This project is a customizable self-hosted bio webpage template where users can share links to their profiles or any other content, accompanied by background music and video.
 It's designed to provide a personalized online presence with a unique aesthetic.

-## Features

-- **Customizable Content:** Users can personalize their bio with their profile picture, username, user description, and links to their preferred platforms (e.g., SoundCloud, GitHub, PayPal).

-- **Background Music and Video:** The webpage includes options for background music and video to enhance the user experience.
-Users can set their preferred audio and video content to play automatically when someone visits their bio.

-- **Terminal-Like Interface:** The template incorporates a terminal-like interface for a distinctive and interactive design.
-It includes buttons for control (close, minimize, maximize) to add to the aesthetic and potentially provide future functionality.

 ## Usage